2021-02-05 BROADCAST - DAY ON THE HILL

 Indiana State Senator Andy Zay is scheduled to be our second DOH speaker for 2021 on Friday, February 5th from 11:00 am - 12:00 pm.

-Please submit your questions for the Commissioner via email to Sandy Gray by end of day Friday, January 29th to give him ample time to prepare.
+Please submit your questions for the speaker via email to Sandy Gray by end of day Friday, January 29th to give him ample time to prepare.

 We welcome your feedback on this approach and ideas to enhance or simplify the process.
 Though the mechanics are different, our mission remains the same: